Back to all blogs

 To answer the central question: No, the thyroid is not tested in a Full Blood Count.
 The FBC is a brilliant tool for looking at your blood cells, but it is blind to the hormonal signals of the thyroid gland.

-If you are struggling with "mystery symptoms" like fatigue, weight changes, or mood swings, and your "routine" bloods have come back normal, it may be time to look closer.
-Follow the phased journey: talk to your GP first to rule out common issues, track your symptoms diligently, and then consider if a targeted thyroid panel could provide the missing piece of the puzzle.
+If you are struggling with "mystery symptoms" and routine bloods have come back normal, it may be time to look closer.
+Talk to your GP first, track your symptoms, and then consider if a targeted thyroid panel could provide the missing piece of the puzzle.

 You can view current pricing and explore our full range of options on our thyroid testing page.